qazwart/Autoconfig/README.md

     # Q: What is the name of the user?

 The macro type (`STRING` in this case) is the second parameter on the `# MACRO:` line.
 If a macro type isn't given, it is assumed to be a macro type of string.

+If you specify that the Macro type is either `STRING` or `WORDS`, you can specify that the user could leave this as a blank value by specifying `NULL` or `NULL_OK` after the type parameter.

+    # MACRO PASSWORD STRING NULL_OK
+    # Q: What is your password?

 The following are all of the valid Macro types:

 - STRING